 Flussonic Coder is a building block of the Flussonic Cluster required for processing, transmitting, and further video recording.
 It supports a video stream with plenty of formats, codecs, and protocols in any point of the Flussonic Cluster.

 The ingested video streams exist in the Flussonic Cluster as a sequence of elementary frames.
 Upon entering, the video is being de-multiplexed into atoms and on egress, the video is being multiplexed and packaged back for delivering in every modern video streaming protocol.

 Flussonic Coder represents a server with our custom Linux OS, several NVIDIA Jetson modules and installed transcoding software.
 It is delivered already with a firmware and does not require installing any additional drivers.

 Flussonic Coder has Flussonic Media Server installed, so you can configure its settings via Flussonic Media Server web interface.
-To view Flussonic Coder settings, go to Media > Chassis.
-Here you can see three sections described below.
+To view Flussonic Coder settings, go to the Chassis page in the side menu.
+Here you can see four sections described below.